1I/ʻOumuamua: Indications of origin

 In September 2018, astronomers described several possible home star systems from which ʻOumuamua may have originated.

 In April 2020, astronomers presented a new possible scenario for the object's origin.
 According to one hypothesis, ʻOumuamua could be a fragment from a tidally disrupted planet.
 If true, this would make ʻOumuamua a rare object, of a type much less abundant than most extrasolar "dusty-snowball" comets or asteroids.
-However, this scenario leads to cigar-shaped objects whereas ʻOumuamua's lightcurve favors a disc-like shape.
+But this scenario leads to cigar-shaped objects, whereas ʻOumuamua's lightcurve favors a disc-like shape.

 In May 2020, it was proposed that the object was the first observed member of a class of small H2-ice-rich bodies that form at temperatures near 3 K in the cores of giant molecular clouds.
 The non-gravitational acceleration and high aspect ratio shape of ʻOumuamua might be explainable on this basis.
 However, it was later calculated that hydrogen icebergs cannot survive their journey through interstellar space.